 - For best results, keep the thickness around 1/4 inch.
 The thinner the spread, the faster it will dry.

-Dehydrating the Fruit Leather
+Dehydrating the Puree

-In a Dehydrator
+Fruit Leather in a Dehydrator

 Stack filled trays in the dehydrator and turn it on.
 If you want your homemade fruit leather raw, set it to under 115 F/46 C. To read more about the raw or living foods setting for fruit leather, please visit this article from Dehydrating Made Easy, about halfway down the post.
 Otherwise set the dehydrator around 135 F/ 57 C.